akiomiyao/ped/README.md

   % qsub -v target=WBcel235 mkref.pl
   Directory WBcel235 for reference of *Caenorhabditis elegans* WBcel235 will be created.
   If run without argument, help and suported reference will be listed.
-  If you want to new reference, add the reference information to config file.
+  If you want to new reference, add the reference information to the config file.
   Format is described in the comment in config file.
   To make reference of human,
   % perl mkref.pl hg38